Kristal4673/raversoutlet/README.md

 ```

 ```
-Finally you will enter the last command to connect to the server:
+Command to connect to the server:
 ```bash
   npm start
 ```